Key Takeaways

 Phase 1: Foundation (Days 1-30)

 Week 1: Inventory and Stakeholder Mapping.
 Go find the reality.
-Inventory every AI system currently in use — not just the ones IT knows about.
-Shadow AI discovery requires monitoring at the browser and desktop level because the systems your governance does not know about are the ones that will cause the next incident.
+Inventory every AI system currently in use, not just the ones IT knows about.
+Shadow AI discovery means looking beyond the approved tool list, because the systems your governance does not know about are the ones that will cause the next incident.
 Simultaneously, map your stakeholders: who has power, who has influence, who has concerns, who will be affected.
 Categorize them as supporters, resisters, and neutrals.
-The neutrals are your biggest opportunity — they are persuadable if you reach them before the resisters do.
+The neutrals are your biggest opportunity.
+They are persuadable if you reach them before the resisters do.

 Week 2: Run the MVG GOVERN Phase.
 Build the accountability matrix (who owns what decisions), the risk register (which AI systems pose the highest risk), and the initial governance charter.
-This is not the comprehensive governance architecture — it is the Minimum Viable Governance foundation that gives you enough structure to act.
+This is the Minimum Viable Governance foundation, not the comprehensive governance architecture, and it gives you enough structure to act.
 A risk register that covers your top 10 AI systems is better than a comprehensive framework that covers nothing because it is still being designed.

 Week 3: Secure the Executive Sponsor and Make the Public Commitment.
-Less than 30% of companies have direct CEO sponsorship of AI governance.
-If you are in the other 70%, your governance program has a ceiling.
-The executive sponsor does not need to understand the technical details — they need to visibly, publicly, and repeatedly communicate that governance is a strategic priority, not an overhead function.
+Only 28% of organizations say their CEO takes direct responsibility for AI governance oversight.
+If you are among the other 72%, your governance program has a ceiling.
+The executive sponsor does not need to understand the technical details.
+They need to visibly, publicly, and repeatedly communicate that governance is a strategic priority, not an overhead function.
 Issue a company-wide announcement.
 Put it in the all-hands.
 Make the commitment public so it becomes hard to reverse.

 Week 4: Execute the First Quick Win.
 Governance programs that start with policy documents fail.
 Governance programs that start with a visible, tangible result succeed.
-Pick one AI system — ideally the one that most people interact with — and run a gate review.
+Pick one AI system, ideally the one that most people interact with, and run a gate review.
 Document it.
 Share the results.
 Show that governance did not slow the system down but revealed something nobody had seen.
-The best defense against unauthorized tool usage is approved tools that are genuinely excellent: provide approved AI tools that are so good people do not want to go outside them.
+The best defense against unauthorized tool usage is approved tools that are genuinely excellent: provide AI tools so good that people do not want to go outside them.

 Phase 1: Foundation